lyfer233/lyfer233/README.md

 - Work life balance
 - A remote job

-At present, I try to make a little contributions to the opensource.
+At present, I try to make a little contributions to the opensource and enjoy the fun of coding.
 <!--
 **lyfer233/lyfer233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.